Hsinchu County: Early history

-Before the arrival of the Han Chinese, the Hsinchu area was home to the indigenous Taokas, Saisiyat, and Atayal.
+Before the arrival of Han Chinese colonists the Hsinchu area was home to the indigenous Taokas, Saisiyat, and Atayal.
 After the Spanish occupied northern Taiwan, Catholic missionaries arrived at Tek-kham in 1626.
-Minnanese (Hoklo) and Hakka came and began to cultivate the land from the plains near the sea towards the river valleys and hills.
+Hoklos and Hakkas came and began to cultivate the land from the plains near the sea towards the river valleys and hills.

-Qing dynasty
+Hakka immigration

-In 1684, Zhuluo County was established during Qing dynasty rule and more Han settled near Tek-kham.
+In 1684, Zhuluo County was established and more Han settled near Tek-kham.
 A Chinese city was established there in 1711 and renamed Hsinchu in 1875.
 It became part of Taipeh Prefecture.
 In the late 19th century, Hoklo people dominated the coastal plains, forcing the Saisiyat and Atayal tribes to move to areas around Jianshi and Wufeng, while the Hakka and Taokas settled together in the river valleys and hills.

-Japanese rule
+Japanese occupation

-Japanese occupation of Taiwan began after the First Sino-Japanese War in 1895.
-Hsinchu became known as Shinchiku and, by 1920, its prefecture covered the areas of modern-day Hsinchu County and City, Miaoli, and Taoyuan.
+During the Japanese occupation of Hsinchu became known as Shinchiku and, by 1920, its prefecture covered the areas of modern-day Hsinchu County and City, Miaoli, and Taoyuan.